ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 The issues section is only for reporting issues with the cheat database, for example incorrect TitleIDs or BuildIDs.

-Do not open issues requesting cheats, asking for assistance with using cheats etc. Join our discord server listed above for that, or seek help on gbatemp.
+Do not open issues requesting cheats, asking for assistance with using cheats etc. Join our discord server listed above for that, or seek help on GBAtemp.

 ## Credits